THE AFGHAN SERIES, DAY 9&10

 BALKH

-From here we moved to the nearby town of Balkh, first place where I noticed women wearing the full veil.
+From here, we moved to the nearby town of Balkh, where, for the first time, I noticed women wearing the full veil.
 People were nice and they soon formed a circle of curiosity around me.
 I would like to think they were keen to hear what I had to say but somehow I doubt.

-Of course within minutes we were asked to move on by the Taliban.
-Groups of people are high risk here as they could be a target for suicide bombers, fair request I suppose.
+Naturally, within minutes, we were asked to move on by the Taliban.
+The Taliban view groups of people as a high risk here since suicide bombers could target them, which seems like a fair request.

 Playing volley ball with the Taliban